-How to Make an Epic Winter Cheese Board ~ grazing tables are all the rage, and this blockbuster appetizer is ideal for winter holidays, game days, or any time hungry friends and family gather.
+How to Make an Epic Cheese Board ~ grazing tables are all the rage, and this blockbuster appetizer is ideal for winter holidays, game days, or any time hungry friends and family gather.
 It can provide snacks for a crowd or a meal for an intimate group.

-My winter cheese board always makes a splash!
+a fabulous cheese board always makes a splash!

 Cheese platters are a great way to entertain any time of the year, but there’s something especially appealing about them during the winter months.
 This rotating cheese platter never fails to elicit ooohs and aaahs.